VinCam01/ML_Project_775831/README.md

 After computing the metric, we defined a 0.25 threshold and for the features below it, we either included them in the class 'OTHER', if the variable was encoded, or dropped it otherwise.

 ### 2.2 - Models
+In this section we will explore all the statistical and machine learning models that we attempted in order to find the best performing one regarding the accomplishment of our goal.
+To asses the performance of our models, we adopted a 5 fold cross-validation, instead of a train-test split.
+5 fold cross-validation is an algorithm that initially partitions the dataset into five equal-sized subsets or folds.
+The cross-validation process then iterates five times, each time utilizing a different fold as the validation set while the remaining four folds serve as the training data.
+This ensures that every data point is used for validation exactly once across the five iterations, thereby maximizing data utilization.
+During each iteration, the model is trained on the training folds and evaluated on the validation fold, yielding a performance metric.
+These performance metrics are recorded for each iteration.
+Subsequently, the average performance across all five iterations is computed to obtain a single, robust estimate of the model's performance.
+This approach not only reduces bias in performance estimates but also enhances the reliability and robustness of the model evaluation process.
+Furthermore, the use of multiple folds allows for a comprehensive comparison of different models or parameter settings, aiding in the selection of the most suitable model configuration for the given dataset.
-In this section we will explore all the statistical and machine learning models that we implemented.
-For every model has been done a k-fold cross-validation with k equal to five.
-Additionally, where possible has been used the Optuna hyperparameter tuning to discover the best parameters.
-We choose this optimizator because is computationally less expensive then Grid Search, and performs better compared to the Random Search; in fact Optuna employs Bayesian optimisation to efficiently explore the hyper-parameter space, focusing on hyper-parameter sets that demonstrate optimal performance during the search process and incorporating historical performance data.
+Additionally, where possible, Optuna hyperparameter tuning was employed to discover the best parameters.
+We opted for this optimizer due to its computational efficiency compared to Grid Search, and its superior performance relative to Random Search.
+Optuna leverages Bayesian optimization techniques to navigate the hyperparameter space efficiently, prioritizing hyperparameter sets that exhibit optimal performance throughout the search process.
+By incorporating historical performance data, Optuna enhances the likelihood of identifying optimal hyperparameters, contributing to improved model performance.

 #### 2.2.1 - Logistic Regression
 The first model used is a Logistic Regression.